...

 The whole running thing made me stubborn and persistent.
 Sometimes I used ankle brace to lower the pain while running.

-I read a lot about other people with pacemakers who do marathons, and what was in the newspaper, books, and on the internet.
+I read a lot about other people with pacemakers who do marathons and what was in the newspaper, books, and the internet.

-That pacemaker thing, but eventually, it became a part of me, so it didn’t seem like an obstacle.
+That pacemaker thing eventually became a part of me, so it didn’t seem like an obstacle.

 people_runnig_marathon.jpeg

-Training with Tim truly made a runner of me.
+Training with Tim truly made me a runner me.

 You get the point.

 These were baby steps.
-A great thing was that I was already into the mood with fast walking, but running still involves sharper motion and speed, which was all a threat for a pacemaker freshmen.
+A great thing was that I was already in the mood for fast walking, but running still involved sharper motion and speed, which was all a threat for a pacemaker freshman.

-The very fact I did 6 marathons until now is enough proof of our accomplishments.
+The very fact I have done 6 marathons until now is enough proof of our accomplishments.

-Yet, another obstacle came my way, totally unexpected.
-3 years ago, we had a family trip to the Sahara.
+Yet another obstacle came my way, totally unexpected.
+Three years ago, we went on a family trip to the Sahara.

-Still don’t get it how this happened, but I fell on a rock and landed on my left knee.
+I still don’t get how this happened, but I fell on a rock and landed on my left knee.

-For some reason, the knee didn’t swell, and I denied that it could be an issue later on.
+The knee didn’t swell for some reason, and I denied it could be an issue later.

-When we got back home, I kept on training for the New York Marathon with a strap below my knee, disregarding certain discomfort down there.
+When we got home, I kept training for the New York Marathon with a strap below my knee, disregarding certain discomfort down there.

-Dew suggested going to chiropractic, which didn’t work, so I switched to a physical therapist.
+Dew suggested going to a chiropractor, which didn’t work, so I switched to a physical therapist.

 Guess what?